abhishekbeniwal57/Insurancepurchase/API_DOCUMENTATION.md

 1. Replace `{userId}`, `{username}`, `{insuranceId}`, `{idOrPolicyNumber}`, `{category}`, and `{type}` with actual values
 2. Replace `<your_jwt_token>` with the actual JWT token received after authentication
-3. The server URL (`http://localhost:8080`) should be replaced with the actual deployed server URL
+3. The API is accessible at `https://insurancepurchase11.onrender.com`
 4. All requests except registration require authentication
 5. The policy document download will save a PDF file to your local directory
 6. Policy numbers follow the format: `POL-[User ID Prefix]-[Insurance ID Prefix]-[Timestamp]`